The stochastic sandpile model on complete graphs

 \end{remark}

 \begin{definition} Let $c \in \Config{G}$.
-We say that $c$ is \emph{superstable} if for all $i \in [n]$, we have $c_i < \dgr{i} - 1$.
+We say that $c$ is \emph{strongly stable} if for all $i \in [n]$, we have $c_i < \dgr{i} - 1$.
 In other words, we can add a grain to each vertex of $[n]$ in the configuration $c$, and the resulting configuration will still be stable. \end{definition}

-\begin{remark} By Dhar's burning criterion, a superstable state can never be DR, since after burning the sink no further vertices can be burned.
-However, it is possible for a superstable state to be SR, as shown in Figure~\ref{fig:superstab_SR} below, which exhibits a superstable state on $K_3^0$ with a corresponding compatible orientation (the sink is the central black square).
+\begin{remark} Suppose that the graph $G$ is simple, i.e.\ has no multiple edges.
+By Dhar's burning criterion, a strongly stable state can never be DR, since after burning the sink no further vertices can be burned.
+However, it is possible for a strongly stable state to be SR, as shown in Figure~\ref{fig:superstab_SR} below, which exhibits a strongly stable state on $K_3^0$ with a corresponding compatible orientation (the sink is the central black square).

 \end{remark}